spacewander/boltcli/Commands.md

 ### exists

 ```
-exists [bucket...] bucket
+exists [bucket...] bucket/key
 ```

-Check if given bucket exists.
+Check if given bucket/key exists.

-Return `true` if a bucket exists, `false` if not.
+Return `true` if a bucket/key exists, `false` if not.

 ### get